library-data-platform/ldp/doc/Admin_Guide.md

 release branches are the most stable in the source repository.
 * Master branch (`master`):  This is the branch that new releases are made from.
 It contains recently added features that have had some testing.
+It is less stable than release branches.
-* Current branch (`current`):  This is for active development and tends to be very unstable.
-This is where new features are first added.
+* Current branch (`current`):  This is for active development and tends to be unstable.
+This is where new features are first added, before they are merged to the master branch.

 If automation will be used for deploying new versions of LDP, two approaches might be suggested: